rikunz/Rikunz/README.md

 - I like running
 - I like Workout
+- I like Technology
-- I love Programming Some codes
+- I like a challenge
 - Never Surrender Though That was imposible to reach
-- Now I like Shadow
+- Now Being Shadow

 ##